henrik-andersen/henrik-andersen/README.md

 ---
 Research Assistant | Chemnitz University of Technology | Institute of Sociology

-I am a research assistant at the Chemnitz University of Technology, Institute of Sociology.

 I am currently working on my doctoral thesis which is on panel regression in the structural equation modeling framework.

-Some of my recent/notable articles:
+I am also interested in and have working on projects focusing on social desirability and pseudo-opinions in surveys.

+The files for my most recent articles can be found on github:

 Andersen, H. K. (2021).
 [Equivalent Approaches to Dealing with Unobserved Heterogeneity in Cross-Lagged Panel Models?
 Investigating the Benefits and Drawbacks of the Latent Curve Model with Structured Residuals and the Random Intercept Cross-Lagged Panel Model](https://github.com/henrik-andersen/equivalent-approaches-clpm).
-Accepted to Psychological Methods.
+Accepted to [Psychological Methods](https://www.apa.org/pubs/journals/met).

 <!--
 **henrik-andersen/henrik-andersen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.